 - Since Sanctuary also has a preschool, I’ve been asked to have parents stay outside.
 When you arrive, I’ll meet your student (and you if you want to walk them up) in the courtyard just outside our main entrance and bring your student inside with me.
 There are rare instances when I find that having a parent present during a lesson or two helps with a behavioral issue or helps clear up some practice problems, but we’ll take those instances on a case by case basis.

 Lessons (in person and remote) will be held weekly except for school holidays.
-I will do our best to inform you at least a week in advance of other scheduling conflicts on my end and will work with you to reschedule lessons.
+I will do my best to inform you at least a week in advance of other scheduling conflicts on my end and will work with you to reschedule lessons.

 If your student needs to miss a lesson for any reason, please let me know at least 24 hours prior to the scheduled lesson time.
 If your student missed school because of an illness, please do not bring them to their lesson that day.
 Let me know and I will work with you to make up the lesson.
 If you forget about a lesson or schedule something else during a lesson time and forget to let me know about the change 24 hours in advance, you will still be charged for the lesson.
 Letting me know in advance allows me to schedule another lesson during that slot.